minoda-lab/universc/CONTRIBUTING.md

-# Contributing to universc development
+# Contributing to UniverSC development

 Thank you for helping to make this package better.
 We value all contributions and rely on your feedback to identify problems and use cases.